sam3201/MetaverseBuilder/README.md

 # MetaverseBuilder
 sim

-commands to run (sim/game used to work, now its just broken) sh build.sh
+commands to run sh build.sh
+follow instructions.
+Some of you are truly dumb.